SpaceVim

 ""

-" @section foo, layer-foo
+" @section foo, layers-foo

 " @parentsection layers

-" This the doc for this layer:
+" This is the doc for this layer:

 "